allegheny-college-cmpsc-105-spring-2024/course-materials/README.md

 ### Absence

 Two unexcused absences are allowed, and attendance will not be calculated or graded per se.
 Following Allegheny College policy, consecutive absences will be noted.
 Please inform the instructor in a timely manner about any known absences or conflicts with the scheduled classes.
-Graded work that is missed due to absence cannot be made up except in the case of extreme extenuating circumstances as it comprises the participation aspect of the course.
+Graded work beyond one lab that is missed due to absence cannot be made up except in the case of extreme extenuating circumstances.

 ### Honor Code